About Temblor

 Hector received a Ph.D. in Geological Sciences from the University of Texas at El Paso.
 His research probes the physics of earthquakes—on how they are triggered and interact.
 He is also a Research Seismologist at the Ensenada Center for Scientific Research and Higher Education (CICESE), in Mexico, and a Research Assistant Professor at the University of Texas El Paso.

 Alka received her Ph.D. in Geosciences from Arizona State University in 2011.
 Her doctoral work focused on thermochronology, geochemistry and remote sensing in the western Himalaya of India.
 As a postdoc at the Berkeley Geochronology Center, she worked on projects involving the topographic evolution of places like Tibet, Yosemite Valley and the Grand Canyon.
-She then set out to pursue her passion for science writing and science communication.
+Now she’s a science communicator and editor, helping to translate complex scientific information for the public, as well as mentoring scientists who wish to hone their SciComm skills.

-Krystal Vasquez is a science writer and Ph.D. candidate at Caltech studying atmospheric chemistry.
-Her writing has been featured in Scientific American, Environmental Health News, Chemistry World, Inside Science, and more.
+Krystal Vasquez is an award-winning science journalist whose writing spans across environmental science, policy, and justice.
+She is a former editorial fellow at Chemical & Engineering News whose writing has appeared in Scientific American, Environmental Health News, Sierra, Chemistry World, Inside Science, and more.
+She also holds a Ph.D. in atmospheric chemistry from the California Institute of Technology.
 Krystal helps with story research, layout, and publication.

 Temblor Earthquake News Externs